5280Ty/5280Ty/README.md

 - **Tier 2 Help Desk** pro with an aspiration to become a **pentester**
 - Armed with **CompTIA A+, Network+, Security+**
 - Building **Project Nyxline**, a system for real-world IT Admin, hacking, and defending skills
-- Founder of **Redshift Protocol**, a mindset and a movement: defense through offense
+- Founder of **Redshift Protocol**, a mindset: defense through offense

 ---